Ayeshan-Oshitha/Tutorial--Mosh--NodeJs/002-Node-Module-System.md

 Instead of using `module.exports`, we can also use the shorthand `exports` (`exports.log = log`) .

 However, be careful not to **assign exports directly** (e.g., `module.exports = log` _works_ / `exports = log` _not working_ )

+---

+## My Note - Few Built In Modules

+Node.js comes with several built-in core modules that provide essential features for building applications.
+Some of the most commonly used modules include:

+- **http**: To create web servers and handle HTTP requests.
+- **fs (File System)**: To work with files and directories.
+- **os**: To access operating system-related information.
+- **path**: To handle and manipulate file paths.
+- **process**: To interact with the current Node.js process.
+- **querystring**: To parse and format URL query strings.
+- **stream**: To work with streaming data for efficient input/output.

+---

+## My Note - Asynchronous Methods

+All asynchronous methods in Node.js take **a function as their last argument**, which is called a **callback**.
+Node.js automatically calls this function when the asynchronous operation is complete.

+This allows the program to continue running without waiting for the operation to finish.